whoiseatingallmypasta/PastaAI/README.md

 * Need to reduce the number of moves that are considered, particularly for combinatoric board states

-#1 Algorithmic Ideas
+# Algorithmic Ideas
-#2 "Implement many different scoring systems"
+## 1. "Implement many different tunable scoring systems"

 We will add a number of different functions that assign a score to the board state Each function will have variables that are "tunable" and we will potentially tweak